- Master of Arts in Education

 Master of Science in Nursing

 A focus on integrated, experiential and reflective learning differentiates our MSN degree.
-We offer two tracks, specially designed for baccalaureate-prepared licensed registered nurses to become family nurse practitioners or clinical nurse specialists (CNS) and nurse educators who wish to put advanced theory into practice with patients, staff and/or students.
+We offer two tracks, specially designed for baccalaureate-prepared licensed registered nurses to become Family Nurse Practitioners, Psychology Mental Health Nurse Practitioner or Clinical Nurse Specialists (CNS) who wish to put advanced theory into practice with patients, staff and/or students.

 Master of Science in Community Psychology